cue-lang/cue/doc/ref/spec.md

 ### Lists

-A list literal defines a new prototype of type list.
+A list literal defines a new value of type list.
 A list may be open or closed.
-An open list is indicated with a `...` at the end of an element list, optionally followed by a prototype for the remaining elements.
+An open list is indicated with a `...` at the end of an element list, optionally followed by a value for the remaining elements.

 The length of a closed list is the number of elements it contains.
 The length of an open list is the its number of elements as a lower bound